 There are a couple of things you can do here:

 - You can be mad at this #*#@%^@ traffic light and be pissed off.
 This traffic light is ruining your plans!

-- You can accept the fact that this traffic light is the way it is and decide to not let it influence your happiness.
+- You can accept the fact that this traffic light is beyond your control and decide to not let it influence your happiness.

 It’s probably the easiest for you to go with option 1.
 It’s the path of the least resistance, as you’ll be placing the blame on something else.
 You’re the victim here, right?!
 This traffic light is ruining your planning, and as a result, you’re going to be late for your friends and that will only further ruin your night.

 Sounds familiar?
 It’s okay.
 We’ve all been there.
 As you may already know, your mental outlook on this situation is something that you can control.

 Our happiness is influenced by an endless list of factors.
 Some of these factors are controllable (like hobbies, your work, or your fitness).
 However, most of these factors are out of our control.
 They are external happiness factors that we don’t get to influence.
 The busy traffic is a perfect example of an external factor.